ASR

 Faculty Guide: Academic Status Reports (ASRs)

 Academic Status Reports (ASRs) are part of a university-wide student support system that provides students early, personalized feedback about their class progress and alerts academic advisors when needed.
-Faculty should submit early ASRs for any students who are not performing satisfactorily due to missing classes, missing assignments/quizzes, or poor work quality.
-Faculty can also submit positive ASRs for students who are progressing well in the class.
+Faculty should submit early ASRs for students who are not performing satisfactorily due to missing classes, missing assignments/quizzes, or poor work quality.
 Instructors teaching 100 and 200-level courses are expected to generate ASRs early and often.
 Students are notified weekly through My ASU and via system-generated emails when they receive an ASR.

 NOTE: Faculty should submit an ASR for any student who does not attend class sessions or submit assignments during the first two weeks of the session.